m-Py/jExp/README.md

 ### TO DO

 1. implement more stimuli features in new Stimulus implementation (rectangle, triangle, ...)
-2. create sample experiment that demostrates functionality
+2. create simple sample experiment that demostrates functionality (simon experiment)
 3. data storage client and server side
   1. implement possibility to store / export relevant data
   2. add save() method to experiment object.
 Arguments are stimulus properties (e.g. RT).
 Returns a object containing the saved properties.
 Must be convertable to Json